runonbitcoin/run-db/README.md

 ## Performing Custom Queries

 RUN-DB uses SQLite as its underlying database.
 SQLite allows multiple connections to the database so long as there is only one writer, which should be RUN-DB.
-You can open a read-only connection to the SQLite database to access these tables while RUN-DB is running, but be prepared to retry during SQLITE_BUSY errors.
+You can open a read-only connection to the SQLite database to access these tables while RUN-DB is running, but be prepared to retry if you see SQLITE_BUSY errors.
 Alternatively, forking RUN-DB to create new endpoints for your application may be simpler.

 ### Example Queries